sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/down/index.md

 - Is the camera only moving downward relative to the first frame?

-- Is the camera only performing a pedestal down movement?
+- Is the camera only performing a pedestal down movement with respect to itself?

 - Is the camera only descending with respect to itself?